 Before you head out, leave the float plan with your closest contact person.
-The person who is most likely to notice if you don’t return when you plan on it.
+The person who will most likely notice if you don’t return when you plan on it should have a copy.
 They’ll be able to give this information to the US Coast Guard.
-That will help them figure out what happened to you if you end up in an emergency situation.
+That will help them determine what happened to you if you end up in an emergency.

 - Phone number

 - Names of additional people on the boat

 - Contact info for other people on board

 - Medical information or concerns for anyone on board

 Vessel Info: Float plans should always include a detailed boat description so authorities or search and rescue teams can identify it.

 - Registration number

 - Make a vessel